 To put the pulls on I measured and then drilled small pilot holes.
 I used silver color screws to blend with the pulls.

 Because I liked the white tray and decided to keep it I went to Home Depot to pick up another wood round.
 I got a wood round in 17 inches.
+The tray I kept is the foundation for all of the centerpieces on the kitchen table.
+You can see it in the Patriotic table setting.
+Then again for the summer look.

 And now here is where I will show you what I did differently from the other trays.